- Regional economic contribution: In 2021, the SMBSC generated $808.5 million of economic activity in the 20-county region.

 - The cooperative spent $37 million on capital improvements.

 - State economic contribution: In 2021, the SMBSC created $931.1 million of economic activity in Minnesota.

 - This includes $255.6 million in labor income for the state’s residents.

 - The cooperative supported 5,290 jobs in the state.

 About this report

-Minnesota is the nation’s leading sugarbeet producer.
-As a result, sugarbeets play an important role in the state’s economy.
-Southern Minnesota Beet Sugar Cooperative, located in Renville, is a major beet sugar extraction cooperative.
-Five hundred twelve shareholders annually grow approximately 3.6 million tons of sugarbeets, producing up to 1 billion pounds of pure white sugar.
+Southern Minnesota Beet Sugar Cooperative (SMBSC), located in Renville, is a major beet sugar extraction cooperative.
+More than five hundred shareholders grow approximately 3.6 million tons of sugarbeets annually, producing up to 1 billion pounds of pure white sugar.